 Never Do An FTP Test – The Sequel

-Last year, we introduced the idea that there was no longer a need to do FTP tests when you use Xert.
-This was quite remarkable at the time as athletes often planned and performed tests on a regular basis both during training and racing seasons in order to determine their level of fitness and performance expectations.
-Alas, there are still many that use lactate testing with blood sampling to determine FTP.
+With Xert, you no longer a need to do FTP tests.
+When we first launched this concept it was quite remarkable because athletes often planned and performed specific ‘tests’ on a regular basis during both training and racing seasons in order to determine their fitness and performance expectations.
+There are still many that use lactate testing with blood sampling to determine FTP.

-The is quite the accomplishment as the method uses some sophisticated techniques and pattern recognition to determine your FTP.
-Whereas in the past you either needed to test using a 20 minute FTP test for example or examine many months worth of data to get a realistic FTP value, this method enables you to determine your FTP on that day or even at that moment.
+The method uses sophisticated techniques and pattern recognition to determine your FTP.
+Whereas in the past you either needed to test using a 20 minute FTP protocol for example, or examine many months worth of data to get a realistic FTP value, this method enables you to determine your FTP on that day or even at that moment.

 How Does the App Work?

-The app is a simple Garmin Connect IQ Datafield.
+The app is a Garmin Connect IQ Datafield.
 Note that it does not connect or require an Xert account nor does it require any configuration, although there is an option show FTP in W/kg in the app settings.
-You simply install the app as any other datafield on your Garmin and add it to your Activity Profile.
+You simply install the app as you would with any other datafield on your Garmin, and add it to your Activity Profile.
 It supports a wide variety of Garmin devices so that you can run it on your bike computer or on your wearable.

-In general, it’s best to use a dedicated screen for it but another approach is to use 2 fields on your data screen with Power and the My FTP app.
-This enables you to see your power and where you are relative to the effort needed to get your FTP to move upwards.
+In general, it’s best to use a dedicated screen for it but another approach is to use two fields on your data screen, with Power and the What’s My FTP? app.
+This allows you to see your current power, and where you are relative to the effort needed to get your FTP to move upwards.

 The best approach to getting great results is to do a ride where you know you’ll eventually be brought to your limit.
-Sometimes there’s a climb that you repeat until you legs give in.
-Sometimes you can give it all in a crit.
-Sometimes you reach your limit when you get dropped.
+This can be during a hard training ride or a race, or you can do a specific test (see below for a suggested protocol).
 Whenever you reach a point-of-failure, the app will provide a value for your FTP.

 You’ll notice that during your ride, race or workout, the dial moves clockwise until it reaches 12 o’clock.
-You’ll initially find it easier to do this and your FTP number will increase.
-It will then become harder but you’ll still be able to get an increase.
-Eventually, you’ll have a maximal effort and from there on after, it will become impossible to get the dial to go to 12 o’clock.
+Initially, you’ll find it easy to push your FTP number higher.
+But it will become progressively harder.
+Eventually, you’ll have a maximal effort and from there on after it will become impossible to push the number any higher.
 The number displayed will then show your FTP and the dial becomes a fatigue gauge.

 Pacing and Recovery